-(Matthew 5:45) That ye may be the children of your Father which is in heaven: for he maketh his sun to rise on the evil and on the good, and sendeth rain on the just and on the unjust.
+(Matthew 5:45) so that you may be sons of your Father who is in heaven; for He causes His sun to rise on the evil and the good, and sends rain on the righteous and the unrighteous.
 Children are sometimes like their parents.
 Jesus' followers should become like their heavenly Father and Jesus, His Son.
 When the Father sends rain, He does not prevent it from raining on the fields of those who do evil.
 Perhaps God treats those who do evil with goodness and kindness in the natural world so they will see evidence of a loving God and repent and love God.
 God always does what is best for everyone, but if those who are evil persist in evil; then someday they will be separated from all that is good, loving, and kind.

-(Matthew 5:46) For if ye love them which love you, what reward have ye? do not even the publicans the same?
+(Matthew 5:46) "For if you love those who love you, what reward do you have?
+Do not even the tax collectors do the same?